 Isolation is essentially the effective ‘signal loss’ that occurs between the donor and serving antenna.
 This ensures that the input to the booster cannot ‘hear’ the output of the booster or else it would create what is known as ‘oscillation’ or ‘feedback’.
 Consequently, the booster will only amplify the signal by the maximum amount of gain which is limited by the isolation available.
 Failure to create enough isolation between antennas is one of the top mistakes in deploying of signal boosters and often results in their failure to improve the service significantly.
 This is the number 1 issue we see in amateur installations, be sure to have a RF specialist deploy your booster else risk wasting your money.

-One or many Serving Antenna would be placed around the building where coverage is required.
+One or many Serving Antenna would be placed around the building where coverage is required for mobile phones.
 The antennas may be omnidirectional or directional antennas mounted to walls or ceilings.
 The determination of antennas is largely guided by the desire to maximise isolation to improve the performance of the booster.

 4G Signal Booster Performance